Skip to main content

 OptionAliasDescriptionDefault

---format-fOutput format: console, json, htmlconsole
+--format-fOutput format: console, text, json, html, markdown, xml, llmconsole

 --output-oOutput file pathauto